July 20 to 26, 2026-I'm taking time off.

 Why can't I be with my dog during the trial/evaluation?

-In my experience, it's just easier for the dog to not worry about their owner.
+In my experience, it's easier for the dog to not worry about their owner.
 Owner anxiety and dog anxiety can create a cycle that's difficult to work through.
 I'm happy to answer any questions but I have a system that works well.
 I've been known to say, there is a method to my madness. ;)

-I feel like I'm taking up your time; is it okay to chat with you or ask questions?
+Is it okay to chat with you or ask questions?

 What is the cost of the trial/evaluation day?